tensorlakeai/paper-outline/README.md

 # arxiv Paper Outline and Summarization API

-A TensorLake application that processes research papers (PDFs) using Google's Gemini AI to create structured outlines and detailed section expansions, storing the results in PostgreSQL.
+A TensorLake application that processes research papers (PDFs) using Google's Gemini AI to create structured outlines and detailed section expansions, storing the metadata and outline in Postgres tables.

 ## Features
 - PDF ingestion: Fetches and processes PDFs from URLs